almic/zombie-game/README.md

 # TODO

-- [ ] Apply focus distances to scope aim, reduce player focus and set scope focus to target
 - [ ] Add all weapons
 - [ ] Investigate if stairs can be fixed with sliding/ stepping up
 - [ ] Add more zombie types